nils-mathieu/neodym/docs/system_calls.md

 SysResult map_memory(ProcessHandle proces, uint64_t const *entries, size_t count);
 ```

-The `MapMemory` system call maps or unmaps a physical page of memory and maps it to the virtual
+The `MapMemory` system call maps or unmaps a physical page of memory to the virtual address space
-address space of the current process at the given address.
+of the target process.

 `process` is the handle of the process to map the memory to.
 When `process` is `0`, the current
 process is used.